Dezső Czigány: Career

 Czigány was interested in exploring more contemporary movements in art and became one of The Eight in Budapest.
 Their first exhibit, called New Pictures, was in 1909, and in 1911, they opened another called The Eight.
-Other members included Károly Kernstok, Béla Czóbel, Róbert Berény, Ödön Márffy, Deszső Orbán, Lajos Tihanyi and Bertalan Pór.
+Other members included Károly Kernstok, Béla Czóbel, Róbert Berény, Ödön Márffy, Dezső Orbán, Lajos Tihanyi and Bertalan Pór.
 The sculptors Márk Vedres and Vilmos Fémes Beck were also associated with them.

 While they had just three exhibits as a group, the painters were influential as part of the radical intellectual life in the city, and participated in related events in literature and music; they were important through 1918.
 Among the writers and composers involved with The Eight was Endre Ady, and Czigány was one of at least four men who painted a portrait of this pivotal figure and friend in the early 20th century.
 The composer Béla Bartók was also associated with these artists.

 By 1914, Czigány was one of four of the group accepted for an exhibit at the Vienna Künstlerhaus, together with Márffy, Orbán, and Kernstok.
 The works of Berény and Tihanyi, who had embraced expressionism, were rejected as too radical.

 He painted many still lifes in numerous variations.
 They are considered to show his quality of restraint and withdrawal, as the scholar Irén Kisdéginé Kirimi describes them as "lacking any lyrical quality."

 Unlike several members of the group who left in 1919 after the fall of the Hungarian Democratic Republic, Czigány stayed in Hungary for most of his career.
 In his later life, he also painted numerous self-portraits, always with a serious expression on his face.

 Suffering from depression, in 1937 Czigány killed his family and committed suicide.

 Shortly after the end of World War II, a solo retrospective exhibition was held in Budapest to honor Czigány's art work.
 The opening of the Eastern Bloc in the late twentieth century has stimulated renewed interest in these artists who introduced modernist movements.
 In the 21st century, there have been several exhibits about the modernists: a 2004 exhibit on the Fauvists in Hungary at the Hungarian National Gallery.
 The centenary of The Eight's first exhibit has prompted two group shows to explore their work in 2011 and 2012 in Hungary and Austria, respectively.